vtheno/SICP-study/README.md

 - create the main file of register machine
 - this file includes some solutions of ex
 - this file includes a few samples for register machine

+## 7.8
+- studied 5.4
+- create a evaluator based on the register machine
+- interesting
+- but a few functions still can't be implemented, I will solve this problem later (or never...)